-3 Questions around this concept.
+5 Questions around this concept.

-M/s Deloitte Touche Tohmatsu Limited, one of the top four audit and accounting firms in the world with headquarters at London, UK, and with an operational presence in 153 countries, hires Management Trainees (MT) from all the premier management institutes of India thrice every year, in the months of January, May and September.
+M/s Deloitte Touche Tohmatsu Limited, one of the top four audit and accounting firms in the world with headquarters in London, UK, and with an operational presence in 153 countries, hires Management Trainees (MT) from all the premier management institutes of India thrice every year, in January, May and September.

-Each new group of Management Trainees (MT) have to go through a four month rigorous training schedule, after which they have to pass through a test consisting of a written assessment and a case-analysis.
-The top hundred ranked Management Trainees (MT) based on the performance in the test are confirmed as Management Executives (ME).
-The rest are given the opportunity of undergoing the training for four months one more time along with the next batch of Management Trainees (MT) and then passing through the subsequent test consisting of the written assessment and case-analysis.
+Each new group of Management Trainees (MT) has to go through a rigorous four-month training schedule, after which they have to pass a test consisting of a written assessment and a case analysis.
+Based on their performance in the test, the top hundred ranked Management Trainees (MT) are confirmed as Management Executives (ME).
+The rest are allowed to undergo the training for four months, along with the next batch of Management Trainees (MT), and then pass through the subsequent test consisting of the written assessment and case analysis.
 The Management Trainee (MT) who fails to get confirmed as a Management Executive (ME) the second time is fired.

-The scatter-graph below depicts the number of Management Trainees (MT) at Deloitte taking the tests from January 2020 till May 2022, and the vis-à-vis hired Management Trainees (MT) at Deloitte who were fired :
+The scatter graph below depicts the number of Management Trainees (MT) at Deloitte taking the tests from January 2020 till May 2022, and the vis-à-vis hired Management Trainees (MT) at Deloitte who were fired:

-It is also known that for the month of September 2019 at Deloitte, 96 hired Management Trainees (MT) failed to be confirmed as a Management Executive (ME) the first time, and that 36 hired Management Trainees (MT) were fired.
+It is also known that for September 2019 at Deloitte, 96 hired Management Trainees (MT) failed to be confirmed as a Management Executive (ME) for the first time and 36 hired Management Trainees (MT) were fired.

-In which test did the minimum number of Management Trainees (MT) get confirmed as a Management Executive (ME) in the second attempt ?
+Question: In which test did the minimum number of Management Trainees (MT) get confirmed as a Management Executive (ME) in the second attempt?

 Directions for question:

-The maintenance engineers submitted a survey report to Mr Dube on the estimate of the expenditure behind repairs of the aircrafts A to J. All the expenditures behind repairs (in Rs crores) of each aircraft were integral.
+The maintenance engineers submitted a survey report to Mr Dube on the estimate of the expenditure behind repairs of aircraft A to J. All the expenditures behind repairs (in Rs crores) of each aircraft were integral.
 The repairs with an estimated cost of rupees ten to twenty crores were termed as ‘minor repairs’, that of rupees thirty to forty crores as ‘medium repairs’ and that of rupees fifty to sixty crores as ‘major repairs’.

-The report was in the form of a Scatter Graph as shown below :
+The report was in the form of a Scatter Graph as shown below.

-The report also stated that :
+The report also stated that,

 c) Aircraft coded G needed the maximum and aircraft coded H the minimum repairing expenditure.